hisplan/react-boilerplate/README.md

 react-boilerplate
 =================

-Setting up the minimal development environment for React with hot loader.
+A minimal development environment for React with hot loader.